LiskArchive/lisk-legacy-docs/README.md

 #### Introduction page

-On root level of each products documentation you find an introduction page for the respective product.
+On root level of each product documentation you find an introduction page for the respective product.
 This page is always required.

 An introduction page should have at least the following sections: